NikhilKorati/Predict-Loan-Interest-Rate/README.md

 # Predict-Loan-Interest-Rate

-Predicting Loan Interest Rate for an insurance company using Machine Learning
+Predicting Loan Interest Rate for an lending company using Machine Learning

 Developed an Artificial Neural Network in Keras as Tensorflow backend predict the interest rate